 Thanks to Uber’s meteoric rise in valuation, several startups are trying to mimic the idea of building marketplaces with instant gratification.
 So much so, that there is an aptly titled poem, “Uber for X“, devoted to this.
 Though the jury is still out on Uber or Airbnb, some others like Exec and Homejoy have already failed to be sustainable businesses.
-Here are a few thoughts on characteristics of marketplaces, including so-called sharing economy startups, which decides their eventual fate.
+Here are a few thoughts on the characteristics of marketplaces, including so-called sharing economy startups, which decides their eventual fate.

 Characteristics of an on-demand marketplace

 For a low-ticket item like Uber ride whose average price is 16$, chances of a buyer looking for cheaper alternatives are lower.
 For a high-ticket item like Airbnb where an average rental is ~100$, the chances a buyer will look for alternatives is higher.
 That might explain the success of VRBO/HomeAway which undercuts Airbnb with lower fees.

 - Standardization/Commoditization of goods/experiences sold

 Riders are OK with their Uber drivers as long as the drivers are good enough.
 And the driver has to provide, more or less, the same service to every customer.
 That’s not true for a cleaning service like Homejoy, both the cleaner and the cleaning job has a huge amount of variation.
 This makes the job of providing a consistent service much harder.

 - Interaction frequency